+Note: UE expects that RInterlace, CSPSFCH is an integer.

 The PSFCH resources are indexed according to dedicated interlace (s) first, RB set second, cyclic shift pair index third rule.

 The PSFCH resources are within the RB set(s) of PSCCH/PSSCH transmission